How to Plan a Day Trip from San Francisco to Muir Woods

 Before we get into how to visit this popular destination, a few quick tips.

-1. Plan transportation in advance: There is no cell phone service in Muir Woods, so if you think you can call an Uber, think again.
+1. Plan transportation in advance: There is no cell phone reception in Muir Woods, so if you think you can call an Uber, think again.
 See below for public transportation options and the best way to get to Muir Woods.

-2. Download maps offline: Since there is no cell phone service, be sure to download maps offline using Google or AllTrails.
+2. Download maps offline: Since there is no cell service, be sure to download maps offline using Google or AllTrails.

 4. Dress for cool temperatures: The temperature under the shade of the Redwoods rarely gets over 70 degrees.

 5. Leave no trace: Anything you bring with you, bring back home.
-And don’t have anything home (except for trash) that you find here.

-Best Way to get from San Francisco to Muir Woods
+Best Way to Get from San Francisco to Muir Woods

 On the weekends, expect traffic as you drive through Tamalpais Homestead, especially in the early afternoon as people are heading this direction for the variety of outdoor activities in the area.